Introduction

 Step 4: ERP and Accounting System Integration

 Clean, validated invoice data is pushed directly into the connected system, whether that is SAP, Oracle, NetSuite, QuickBooks, or a custom API endpoint.
-Invoice to cash automation depends on this integration step being direct and automatic.
+Our ERP integration layer handles direct connection without manual reformatting between extraction output and the financial system.
+Data that requires manual transfer between extraction output and the ERP is not fully automated, regardless of how well the extraction performed.

 AI-Powered vs. Template-Based Invoice Data Extraction